 2 ounces (½ cup) Parmesan cheese, grated (I used old cheddar)

-Here’s another tip c/o Alton Brown: If you’re cutting the dough on a cutting board, flip the dough so that the side that was touching the cutting board is on the top.
+Here’s a tip c/o Alton Brown: If you’re cutting the dough on a cutting board, flip the dough so that the side that was touching the cutting board is on the top.
 It was not torn, stretched, or squeezed as much as the top.

 Tasting Notes